Xu Zidong: Life and career

 Born in Shanghai to a middle-class family where his father is a surgeon and mother's family runs a brewery business, Xu has 3 elder half-brothers and his father changed surname to Fan (范) as a foster child but younger generation kept the old family name.
 As a child, Xu lived in Chonghua New Village, on western Nanjing Road, in Shanghai's main business and shopping district.
 During the Cultural Revolution Xu first was sent to family hometown of Tiantai in Zhejiang Province but later went to Guangchang, Jiangxi, where he would rose to deputy leader of his production team.
 In 1973, Xu first partook in Gaokao, registering for faculty of Biology at Shanghai Normal College, only to be upset by Zhang Tiesheng's decision to submit a blank answer sheet for his Physics and Chemistry exam.
 Xu later returned to Shanghai to become a steel rolling worker before enrolling as a Master's student in East China Normal University under Qian Gurong, having studied in a 527 University and allegedly finished the undergraduate course in Chinese Literature in 3 months, having started as a physics student.
-He wrote a course essay on Yu Dafu on the second week of the study, which was then published in the University's Gazette.
+He wrote a course essay on Yu Dafu on the second week of the study, which was then published in the university's Gazette.
 The work was later expanded into a monograph as New Opinion on Yu Dafu, which cemented his status as an academic.

 After graduation, he taught at East China Normal and Fudan Universities.
-At age of 29 he was promoted to associate professorship at East China Normal, the youngest in Shanghai alongside Wang Huning, who taught politics at Fudan at the time.
+Aged 29 he was promoted to associate professorship at East China Normal, the youngest in Shanghai alongside Wang Huning, who taught politics at Fudan at the time.

 Xu moved to Hong Kong briefly with a fellowship, where he met Lee Ou-fan, who would later recommend him to study in the United States.